neondatabase/website/content/docs/guides/logical-replication-airbyte.md

 WHERE rolname = '<role_name>';
 ```

 If the schemas and tables you are replicating from are not owned by this role, make sure to grant access.
-Run these commands for each schema you expect to replicate data from:
+Run these commands for each schema:

 ```sql
 GRANT USAGE ON SCHEMA <schema_name> TO <role_name>;